thompsop1sou/flash-card-app/README.md

 The front end makes use of Godot's 3D capabilities along with its node system and scene tree.
 I would suggest seeing the official docs for an introduction to these concepts: https://docs.godotengine.org/en/stable/getting_started/introduction/key_concepts_overview.html.

-In summary, the `table.tscn` is the "main" scene for this project, which means that it is the first scene that is loaded up by the project.
+In summary, `table.tscn` is the "main" scene for this project, which means that it is the first scene that is loaded up by the project.
 In this scene, there is a table-top surface and a row of buttons along the bottom of the surface.
 The scene also contains three spots where flashcards can be placed called `DrawStack`, `CenterCardSpot`, and `DiscardStack`.

 In addition, `table.tscn` has a script called `table.gd` attached to it.
 When the project is started up, the `_ready()` method of `table.gd` is run automatically.
 For now, this method just adds 10 placeholder cards to the `DrawStack`.